-1. Eligibility
+2. Eligibility

-Eligible countries are [developing countries].
-In any given year, the categorization of Groups 1-4 will be taken from the most recent Commission Circular allocating contracting members to ability to pay groups.
+Eligible countries are Contracting Governments in Capacity to Pay Groups 1 and 2 that are not in arrears.
+In any given year, the categorization of Groups 1-4 will be taken from the most recent Commission Circular allocating Contracting Governments to capacity to pay groups.